 Build Your Own BPQ32 Packet Node

-BPQ32 is a flexible software suite for building amateur radio packet nodes.
-It supports AX.25, Net/ROM, and IP routing over HF, VHF, and UHF, and integrates seamlessly with Winlink and other messaging systems.
-Whether you're restoring legacy packet links or building a resilient digital backbone, BPQ32 gives you full control without relying on cloud services or bloated platforms.
+BPQ32 is a flexible and powerful software suite for building amateur radio packet nodes.
+It supports AX.25, Net/ROM, and IP routing across HF, VHF, and UHF, and integrates cleanly with Winlink and other messaging systems.
+Whether you're restoring classic packet links or building a resilient digital backbone, BPQ32 gives you full control without cloud services or unnecessary complexity.

-Originally developed by John Wiseman (G8BPQ), it's now maintained by a global community of hams who value independence, clarity, and technical depth.
-You can run BPQ32 on Windows or Linux, with or without a GUI, and tailor it to your exact needs from a simple mailbox to a full multi-port node.
+Originally developed by John Wiseman (G8BPQ), BPQ32 is now maintained by a global community of radio amateurs who value independence, clarity, and technical depth.
+It runs on Windows or Linux, with or without a GUI, and can be tailored to anything from a simple mailbox to a full multi‑port node.

 Core Features